MichielDeMey/express-jwt-permissions/README.md

 ```

 ### Configuration
-To set where the module can find the user property (default `req.user`) you can set the `userProperty` option.
+To set where the module can find the user property (default `req.user`) you can set the `requestProperty` option.

-To set where the module can find the permissions property inside the `userProperty` object (default `permissions`), set the `permissionsProperty` option.
+To set where the module can find the permissions property inside the `requestProperty` object (default `permissions`), set the `permissionsProperty` option.

 Example: